leoAshu/cyberbullying-classification/README.md

 - A CSV file that provides more than 47000 tweets labelled according to the class of cyber-bullying.
 - There are two columns in the dataset:
     - `tweet_text` - contains the tweet
-    - `cyberbullying_type` - contains the cyberbullying class for each tweet (6 classes):
+    - `cyberbullying_type` - contains the corresponding cyberbullying class for each tweet (6 classes):
         - `age`
         - `ethnicity`
         - `gender`